vladivanovic/fujiwara-api/README.md

 ## testing needed

-1. Update automated installer to check for and account if system is CentOS or Ubuntu and adjust
+1. Update automated installer to check for and account if system is CentOS or Ubuntu and adjust (need to test CentOS)
+2. Need to fix a few bits of existing app.py code - the section to check for partial first time setup (need to test this firsttime setup breaking)

 ## random idea list